bowmanjeffs/paprica/README.md

-###Notice - I anticipate releasing PAPRICA v0.20 by October 18, 2015.
-This release will have a number of major improvements over v0.11 and include ~ 1300 more genomes.
+###Notice - In preparation for the imminent release of v0.20 I've removed the old paprica files from the main directory.
+They can be found in the old_versions directory.
+The new version should be released by October 18.

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement